kavia-common/cloudunify-pro-284073-286483/Backend/README.md

 npm start         # build + run
 ```

-New features and fixes should target the FastAPI application.
+New features and fixes must target the FastAPI application.

-## Notes and tips

-- Do not hardcode secrets; configure environment variables via your shell or process manager.
-- The database schema is initialized on startup; ensure your DATABASE_URL (or fallback connection file) is correct.
-- If you need rate limiting, consider installing and wiring slowapi (not enabled by default).
-- For local .env usage, you may install python-dotenv and load env vars in your own launcher script; the FastAPI app does not auto-load .env by design.